 Work with a PFA Defense Attorney Today to Fight Your Case

 If you were charged with a violation of a PFA, contact our experienced Philadelphia PFA defense attorneys today.
-Criminal lawyer Lloyd Long has years of experience handling a wide range of cases, and he can use this experience to represent you.
-To schedule a free case review, call The Law Offices of Lloyd Long at (215) 302-0171.
+Criminal lawyer Lonny Fish has years of experience handling a wide range of cases, and he can use this experience to represent you.
+To schedule a free case review, call The Liberty Law Team at (215) 826-3314.